 Requests for Approval of Continuing Education Courses.

 Either an LSP or the provider of a potentially qualifying course may seek Board approval for the course.
 The Board shall attempt to act upon a complete request within two months of receipt; however, the Board's failure to act within two months shall not constitute approval of the course.
-Requests for retroactive approval of continuing education courses (i.e., courses already commenced or completed by the time the Board meets to review the requests for their approval) are disfavored but may be approved, at the Board's discretion, if the provider has maintained a record of attendance and the other requirements for course approval are met.
+Requests for retroactive approval of continuing education courses (i.e., courses already commenced or completed by the time the Board meets to review the requests for their approval) are disfavored but may be approved, at the Board's discretion, if the provider has adequately documented and maintained a record of attendance and the other requirements for course approval are met.

 A complete request for approval of a continuing education course must include the following information: